BrenPatF/trapit_nodejs_tester/README.md

 Notice the syntax for the expected values for the second and third fields in the 3-field output record for the log group.
 This specifies matching against a numeric range and a regular expression, respectively, as follows:

 - Date Offset: "IN [0, 2000]" - the datetime offset in microseconds must be between 0 and 2000 microseconds from the datetime at the start of execution
-- Text: "LIKE /.*: File ./examples/col-group/ut_group.csv, delimiter ',', column 2/" - the line of text written must match the regualr expression betwen the '/' delimiters, allowing us to ignore the precise timestamp for testing purposes, but still to display it for information
+- Text: "LIKE /.*: File ./examples/col-group/ut_group.csv, delimiter ',', column 2/" - the line of text written must match the regular expression betwen the '/' delimiters, allowing us to ignore the precise timestamp for testing purposes, but still to display it for information

 #### Unit Test Wrapper Function